willbuck/midwestjs-2015-protractor/README.md

 ### Benchpress-Tree
 Fork of project by Jeff B. Cross demonstrating how to run benchpress tests for macro performance metrics

-### ng-angle-measurer
-Currently abandoned attempt to checkily make a protractor directive and test it with protractor

-### ng-project-es6
-Currently unfinished attempt to test my own app

 ### protractor-slides
 Where the presentation slides I'll be running through are